Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Methodology

-In addition to the previously shown design proposals, we introduce a random-width design, which works as a control-design.
-This design is necessary to control for the pure effect of removing gates and thus to isolate the effect the removal-structure has.
-We therefore remove the same number and the same kind of gates from the full-width design, as the reducing-width design does.
+As stated in the beginning of this section, we also introduce the so called random-width design.
+Here, we prune the same number and the same kind of gates from the full-width design as in the reducing-width approach.
 However, instead of removing these gates in a systematic way, as done in the reducing-width design, we randomly determine the gates for removal.
 Therefore, the number and kind of gates compared to the reducing-width design stays the same, but the sequence and position of the gates differ.
 An exemplary circuit resulting from the random-width design is shown in Fig.~\ref{fig:randomCircuit}.
+To achieve statistical relevance in the structure of the pruned gates, the results of three different prunings are averaged over each problem instance in the evaluation.